 When a Saguaro dies, or one of its arms falls off, it does not usually decompose quickly.
 Occasionally diseased Saguaros will perish and the flesh will rot quickly, but typically it can take years for it to decompose.
 During that time some of the Boots stay firmly attached to the skeletal structure, called ribs, of the Saguaro.
 And occasionally we are lucky enough to see a Boot with ribs still attached.
 Other Boots end up destroyed or buried.

-I do accept commissions, email me or checkout the Commissions page for more information.
+Yes, I can preserve your saguaro boot, email me or checkout the Commissions page for more information.

 Take a look at the image of the woodpecker above, notice how the saguaro seems to be bulging around him.
 This piece is an example of what the inside structure of the saguaro boot area looks like.
 Some nests are even large enough to be home to pygmy owls.